radiantlogic-v8/documentation-new/documentation/ldap-browser/LDAPBrowser.md

 2. Enter new parameters and click Next.

+>[!note]
->**NOTE – you can also click on the Edit Profile button on the toolbar to reach this same menu.**
+>Uou can also click on the Edit Profile button on the toolbar to reach this same menu.

 #### Delete a Profile